 These states will face the passage to modernity.
 The vestigial states in the 18th century are above all the Germanic Roman Empire, which survives until Napoleon thanks to internal security, and the Ottoman Empire, which will collapse (system of conquest at half-mast since the 15th century, no stable structure to receive the tributes of the conquered territories, army in retreat).
 Faced with these vestiges, there are modern states.

-– Great Britain is very well developed.
-It has already made its revolution (Cromwell in 1642-1660 and the glorious revolution between 1688-1691) and the feudal vestiges have disappeared.
+—Great Britain is very well developed.
+It has already made its revolution (Cromwell in 1642–1660 and the glorious revolution of 1688–1691) and the feudal vestiges have disappeared.
 Charles I was the first to lose his head.
 The military government is even subject to the civil.
-James 2 succeeded his brother Charles 2.
-James 2 wanted a return to absolutism (glorious revolution).
-Not wanting his son, the parliament called William 3.
+James II succeeded his brother Charles II.
+James II wanted a return to absolutism (glorious revolution).
+Not wanting his son, the parliament called William III.
 The latter was obliged to adopt the Bill of Rights in 1689 (power of Parliament, respect for the monarchy).
 For J. Locke, the power must be based on the support of the people, represented by the parliament.
 This makes power legitimate.
 On the administrative level, the king surrounded himself with cabinets.
 The ministers, headed by the prime minister, are responsible to the king.
 He must agree with parliament to pass a law, which means he must find a majority.
-Parliament is divided between the Tories (for a strong, conservative government and executive) and the Whigs (for reform, for parliament, the Liberals and the majority at the time).
+Parliament is divided between the Tories (for a strong, conservative government and executive) and the Whigs (for reform for parliament, the Liberals and the majority at the time).
 This parliament dates back to 1215 with the Magna Carta.
-It works on the bicameralism between the House of Lords (spiritual fathers) and the House of Commons (elections every 7 years, censal suffrage, 200 thousand voters).
+It works on the bicameralism between the House of Lords (spiritual fathers) and the House of Commons (elections every 7 years, census suffrage, 200 thousand voters).
 The House of Commons makes the law, agrees on taxes, which means that it is very little contested.
 The principle of judicial independence and security of tenure for judges is respected (sometimes with local responsibility in the counties).
 Juries work very well.
 Self-government maintains the separation and decentralization of powers.

 II.
 The Enlightenment

-Enlightenment, Aufklärung, Enlightenment, Illustracion > European and then worldwide phenomenon.
+Enlightenment, Aufklärung, Enlightenment, Illustration > European and then worldwide phenomenon.
 Reason will give us a better future.

 A. A philosophy and a practice

-– It is the emergence of reason to reach earthly happiness by rejecting religious prejudices and obscure traditions.
-This is not new: Spinoza, Descartes,… The rational system must prevail (Cartesian system).
+—It is the emergence of reason to reach earthly happiness by rejecting religious prejudices and obscure traditions.
+This is not new: Baruch Spinoza, René Descartes, … The rational system must prevail (Cartesian system).
 Philosophy wants to reject the things that other men do not doubt.
 Philosophy therefore relies on the tools of the renaissance: